Best glass cleaner for windows

 Some windows you should clean yourself.
 Some you shouldn't.
 Here's the honest breakdown based on what actually goes wrong with DIY.

-San Diego doesn't have east-coast fall leaves — but jacaranda, eucalyptus, pine, and palm all drop heavily.
-Here's the seasonal schedule that protects your fascia and roof.
+San Diego skips the east-coast fall leaves, but jacaranda, eucalyptus, pine, and palm all drop heavily.
+Here's the seasonal schedule that protects your roof.

 Clean windows photograph differently.
 Buyers walk through differently.
 Here's the pre-listing cleaning scope that actually moves the needle.